Ed Mioduszewski

-Edward "Ed" Thomas Mioduszewski (October 28, 1931 - September 8, 2010) was a professional American football player for the National Football League's Baltimore Colts.
+Edward Thomas Mioduszewski (October 28, 1931 – September 8, 2010) was an American professional football player for the Baltimore Colts of the National Football League (NFL).
 He played quarterback in 12 games, starting one, during the 1953 NFL season.
-Mioduszewski played college football at William & Mary, where as a senior in 1952 he was named a Second-team All-American by the Associated Press.
+Mioduszewski played college football at William & Mary, where as a senior in 1952 he was named a second-team All-American by the Associated Press.

 Mioduszewski died on September 8, 2010, at the age of 78.